codurance/site/src/_posts/2020-02-05-types-and-accepting-the-facts.md

 }
 ```

-See the method above, it has zero enforcement of that will receive or return, it will just print to the console, and that's how dynamic typed languages work, variables have their types assigned at runtime at the moment you pass the value, you don't have to worry with that beforehand.
+See the method above, it has zero enforcement that will receive or return, it will just print to the console, and that's how dynamically typed languages work.
+Variables have their types assigned at runtime at the moment you pass the value, you don't have to worry with that beforehand.

-When talking about Dynamic Typed languages we have to understand that dynamic typed languages might have different ways of dealing with typecasting, the more permissive ones are called Weakly typed, an example of the is JavaScript (No hate please.
+When talking about Dynamic Typed languages you have to understand that dynamically typed languages might have different ways of dealing with typecasting; the more permissive ones are called Weakly-Typed, an example of this is JavaScript (no hate please.
 Just dropping facts).

 ### Weak Typing

-Is the more relaxed version of typing that you can find, usually the interpreter will try to make some  conversions in the types so the operations can be done, let's try to do some calculations with JavaScript:
+This is the more relaxed version of typing that you can find.
+Usually the interpreter will try to make some conversions in the types so the operations can be done.
+Let's try to do some calculations with JavaScript:

 ```javascript
     1 + 1   // 2